isa-ulisboa/greends-pml-2022-2023/README.md

 - The notebooks for the 2022 course lessons, available at [https://github.com/fastai/course22](https://github.com/fastai/course22)
 - The online book [Deep Learning for Coders with Fastai and PyTorch: AI Applications Without a PhD](https://course.fast.ai/Resources/book.html)

+---

-- Material for the course sessions
+Materials for course sessions

   - **Session 'Introduction'**
     * Run [this notebook](test_GPU.ipynb) to compare CPU with CPU+GPU (try it in Colab: first, go to menu 'runtime/change runtime type' in Colab and choose GPU as hardware accelarator)